vleague2/novelize/README.md

 * Heroku

 ## How to Use Novelize
-* First, users must create an account
+* First, users must create an account.
-* Upon first login, users will be prompted to add a new story to their account
+* Upon first login, users will be prompted to add a new story to their account.
-* They will then be able to open the main editing environment, or quick-jump to edit charaters, edit notes, edit plotline, or edit worldbuilding items.
+* They will then be able to open the main editing environment, or quick-jump to edit charaters, notes, plotlines, or worldbuilding items.
 * Users are able to delete any of these items from their account.

 ## Novelize's Pages